justunsix/debezium-tests/localdev.md

 ### Kubernetes / Openshift

-Create a new pod using this configuration below.
-Example uses [tutum/curl](https://hub.docker.com/r/tutum/curl) container that has curl on an ubuntu image.
+Create a new pod using this configuration below that uses the image with curl.

 ```yaml
 apiVersion: v1